Cart»

 DOZEN

 Grapes are crushed into open fermenters and treated to a regimen of twice daily pumpovers before heading to a selection of new and seasoned French oak barrels for eighteen months maturation.
 Treated to a painstaking vinification technique, portions of the active juices are taken off daily to ferment in new French oak barrels which are used to mature the finished wine.
-After twelve hours, this juice is returned to the ferment and replaced by a fresh batch.
-This process allows better integration of new oak into the wine.
-Upon completion, the barrels are classified, the wine is assembled and returned to barrel for a term of integration before bottling without fining or filtration.
-Alcohol 14.5%
+After twelve hours, juices are returned to the ferment and replaced by a fresh batch, allowing better integration of new oak into the wine.
+Upon completion, barrels are classified and the final wine is determined, components are assembled and returned to barrel for a further term of integration before bottling without fining or filtration.

 A very deep colour reflects the intensity of wine.
-Concentrated, opulent aromas of blackberry, satsuma plum, black cherry and cassis burst from the glass with great intensity.
-Hints of heady fruitcake spice, licorice, dark chocolate, clove and well integrated vanillin oak flit around in the background along with a light waft of jasmine.
-Concentrated, supple and velvety in the mouth with a lovely sense of energy across the palate.
-Intense black berry fruits come to the fore with hints of baking spice, dried citrus peel, dark chocolate, polished leather, licorice and judicious dreamy oak.
+Concentrated, opulent aromas of blackberry, satsuma plum, black cherry and cassis burst from the glass.
+Soft, supple and velvety tannins in support of dark chocolate, licorice and polished leather.
 Intense but showing great tension between the ripe fruit, melt in the mouth tannins and bright acidity, Albert finishes with great length and aplomb.

 Barossa

-Half Grenache with the balance of Shiraz and Mourvedre, grown to some fantastic old vine stock, treated to a maturation in oak barrels that are between four and ten years of age.
+Half Grenache with the balance of Shiraz and Mourvedre, grown to some fantastic old vine stock, most are a century of age, treated to a spell in well seasoned barrels.
 The oak influence is minimal, serving to complex and mature the wine rather than to impart flavour.
 So marked must be the profile of fruit to make the cut for Avatar, that initial classification of the components takes place immediately after vintage.
 Well balanced and round, a wine of earthy, savoury complexity, displaying ripe fleshy fruits, bramble and licorice spice.

 EACH